7 keys to presenting your product factsheets

 Key #3: Insert your photos and product animations

-To do so, he will certainly need multiple views of the product, with different angles, in action, with zooms on the details, etc. For your visitors, this is the only means of discovering your merchandise on your website, of visualizing the material and the finishing.
+To do so, he will certainly need multiple views of the product, with different angles, in action, with zooms on the product details, etc. For your visitors, this is the only means of discovering your merchandise on your website, of visualizing the material and the finishing.
 It’s a good way to boost your conversion rate!